carldea/portaudio4j/README.md

 ```shell
 $ ./paex_saw
 ```
+Keep the executable handy as you will run it again to listen to the sound.
+To test whether it sounds like the Java Panama version!

 # Run as the Java Panama version
 Assuming the Port Audio library is build from the prior step you'll want to point the library path to the directory.
 ```shell